Our Board

 Beth Rabbitt, CEO

-Beth Rabbitt is CEO of The Learning Accelerator (TLA).
-An expert in blended and personalized learning, Beth brings deep experience in education entrepreneurship, talent development, consulting, and finance.
-She is based in New Jersey, where she lives with her husband and two young daughters.
-As a parent, she is inspired daily and urgently to make schooling better meet the needs of every child, everywhere.
+Beth is based in Portland, Maine, where she lives with her husband and two elementary-age daughters.
+As a parent and educator, she is inspired daily and urgently to create school experiences that better meet the needs of every child, everywhere.

 Gwen Baker

-Gwen Baker is Bellwether Education Partners’ Chief Operating Officer and serves as a senior adviser with the Strategic Advising practice area.
-She has over 15 years of experience in education reform and focuses primarily on the uses of technology to advance ambitious goals.
+Gwen Baker has over 20 years of experience working in K-12 and focuses primarily on the uses of learning and technology to advance ambitious goals.

 Helayne Jones

-Helayne Jones is an Education Consultant specializing in education strategies in innovation, personalized learning, scaling and sustaining non-profits, and leadership.
-She is a Senior Strategy Advisor to New Profit, a national venture philanthropy fund.
-Prior to that, she served as a Senior Program Officer at the Bill & Melinda Gates Foundation, developing and implementing innovation and personalized learning strategy.
-Prior to joining the foundation, Jones was the President and CEO of the Colorado Education Initiative (CEI).
+Helayne Jones is an Education Consultant specializing in education strategies in Innovation, Personalized Learning, Scaling and Sustaining nonprofits, and Leadership.
+She served as a Sr. Strategy Advisor to New Profit, a national venture philanthropy fund.
+Prior to that, she served as a Senior Program Officer at the Bill & Melinda Gates Foundation developing and implementing the Innovation & Personalized Learning strategy.
+Prior to joining the foundation, Jones was the President & CEO of the Colorado Education Initiative (CEI).
 As the leader of CEI, a dynamic, growing organization, Jones drew on 15 years of expertise gained as an education consultant, her experience as a college professor, and her previous work as a marketing executive.
-Her consulting experience includes work with, for-profit and not-for-profit education firms, school districts and education foundations in Colorado and throughout the country to focus on systems change resulting in improved student outcomes for all students.
-She also has extensive experience with private-sector and nonprofit organizations to facilitate strategic planning, board communications, and managing the impact of change.
+Her consulting experience includes working with for-profit & not for profit education firms, school districts, and education foundations in Colorado and throughout the country to focus on systems change resulting in improved student outcomes for all students.
+She also has extensive experience with private-sector and nonprofit organizations to facilitate strategic planning, board governance and communications, and managing the impact of change.

 Jones has been an active philanthropist and community leader.
-She currently serves on the board of Leap Innovations and The Learning Accelerator.
-Her past board involvement includes the Boulder Valley School Board for eight years, serving four of those years as Board President; past trustee of the Rose Community Foundation, past chair of the Health Committee and the Education Committee.
+She currently serves on the national boards of Throughline Learning, EdsUp, and the Keystone Policy Center.
+Past board involvement includes The Aurora Institute, Boulder Valley School Board for 8 years, 4 of those years as Board President, past trustee of the Rose Community Foundation, and past chair of the Health and Education Committees.
 She served as a member of Governor Hickenlooper’s Education Leadership Council and a board member of the Boulder Community Health Foundation.
+She has served on the board of ETown, Dairy Center for the Performing Arts, and Impact on Education.

 Sandra Licón